kicasta/Modeling_WUGS_WSBM/README.md

 # WSBM_WUG_Modelling
 Source Code and Experiments for the paper: Modeling Sense Structure in Word Usage Graphswith the Weighted Stochastic Block Model

+If you use this repository for academic research, please [cite](#bibtex) this paper:

+- Dominik Schlechtweg, Enrique Castaneda, Jonas Kuhn, and Sabine Schulte im Walde.
+2021. **Modeling Sense Structure in Word Usage Graphs with the Weighted Stochastic Block Model**.
+In Proceedings of the 10th Joint Conference on Lexical and Computational Semantics.

 ## Description

 In this project we present 2 function files: